ST Hild and St Bede Trust

 • Activities not aligned with Church of England values

-• Applications received after June 30 (for personal grants) will only be considered if sufficient funds remain
+• Late applications (after June deadline for personal grants) may only be considered if sufficient funds remain

 Helpful Hinchilla